 With all the social media channels and Google platforms, some businesses ask themselves if their website is even important anymore.

 The resounding answer is yes!
-Websites are incredibly important and one of the most important pieces of the puzzle of how to grow your business online.
+Websites are incredibly important and one of the most important pieces of the puzzle of how to grow your business online (and effective web design is essential to having a successful website).

 Your website is your online home.
 It’s where all the social platforms connect and your business’s online hub to which you should be driving traffic.